 Annual fees are one of the most common credit card fees.
 Ranging from $25 to $500, annual fees are automatically charged to your account once a year.
 Be on the lookout for cards with no annual fee.

 Balance transfer fees

-Credit card balance transfer offers can be a great way to consolidate debt and helping you save money on interest.
-Shop for an offer with confidence by fully understanding the rates, terms, and conditions of the card.
+Credit card balance transfer offers can be a great way to consolidate debt and help you save money on interest.
+If you have multiple balances, look for balance transfer opportunities that offer a low introductory APR and a good length of time under the introductory APR with low or no balance transfer fees.
+Shop for an offer with confidence by fully understanding the rates, terms, and conditions of the balance transfer credit card.